 6. Pricing and payment plans

 When it comes to pricing, Intercom knowledge base product and Document360 seem similar at first.

 Intercom’s Articles is $49 a month for the knowledge base and this application works as an add-on for their main suite.
 In this case you are actually paying quite a lot for a product that works best only when integrated with other software.
 Intercom employs some shady pricing tactics where they first tell you that the “flat rate” is $49 a month.
 You must create an account to view the detailed pricing.

 Once after this, Intercom then forces you to input your payment details before you can proceed to your “free” trial.
 This means you must remember to cancel your trial before the 14 days is up.
 While this cancelling is usually an easy process, this approach places more burden on the customer to avoid accidentally enrolling in a subscription they don’t want.

 We think our customers could decide for themselves if they like our product and would wish to commit to a subscription.

 Obviously, Document360 completely empowers to create your own self-service knowledge base and change any feature or widget to suit you.
-Whereas with Intercom knowledge base, you’re funnelled into their system, which is really all about just making you sign up for their chat bot software.
+Whereas with the Intercom knowledge base, you’re funnelled into their system, which is really all about just making you sign up for their chatbot software.

 With Intercom, buying a knowledge base software just appears as a marketing tactic to make you buy their main software platform.

 In some cases, that will be fine.
 But, for companies that really want to invest in their self-service support strategy, “Intercom Articles” is woefully inadequate.

 The issue is that Intercom markets their solution as a complete knowledge base software.
-They showcase the ability to create a ‘public knowledge base’ on their main product website – which is certainly possible, but with a lot of difficulty.
+They showcase the ability to create a ‘public knowledge base’ on their main product website – which is certainly possible, but with a lot of difficulties.